HIS University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Marriage and Family Therapy, per the program page and the 2023-2024 HIS University academic catalog.

-Department/School: Counseling Department.
+Department / School: Counseling Department.

 Campus Location: 330 East Lambert Road, Suite 228, Brea, CA 92821, with additional instructional use at 1245 West 6th Street, Corona, CA 92882.
+See the HIS University home page.

 Modality: Primarily in-person at the Brea campus, with synchronous online delivery available for qualifying applicants via Google Classroom.
 A fully online track is not offered.

-Licensure Track: LMFT.
+Licensure Track: California LMFT.
 The curriculum is designed to meet California Board of Behavioral Sciences educational requirements for Licensed Marriage and Family Therapist licensure under Business and Professions Code section 4980.36, and the program appears on the BBS approved schools list.

 Accreditation: Institutional accreditation through the Transnational Association of Christian Colleges and Schools (TRACS), a Category IV accreditation granted October 26, 2020.
 Programmatic accreditation through COAMFTE or CACREP is not listed.
 California BBS approval is confirmed for LMFT educational requirements.